Ken Domon: Hiroshima

 In 1953, Domon published an essay condemning photographers who "diverted their eyes from current reality", explicitly evoking a photography exhibition organized by the Japan Photography Society (Nihon Shashinkai) that made no reference whatsoever to the war and its consequences.

 Domon visited Hiroshima for the first time in 1957.
 He sought to capture the effects of the atomic bomb on its inhabitants, thirteen years after the attack.
 Domon published the images in a 1958 eponymous volume, which included 130 pages of photographs and 46 pages of notes by Domon.
 The photographs included viscerally shocking documentary images of surgeries and burned, wounded bodies, as well as images of rather cheerful everyday life of the patients at the Hiroshima Atomic Bomb Hospital.

 Photography historian Frank Feltens states that the publication does not deal with the scars of Hiroshima objectively, "but in a highly emotional manner".
 Domon's foreword points to his compatriots' lack of interest for the victims, and he reminds the reader that the atomic bombings could have befallen any Japanese city.
 Feltens argues that Hiroshima "was largely intended as a victims' account for a domestic audience in order to create a form of national unity through collective victimization".

 Domon's photographs brought light to Hiroshima victims' realities.
 Little information had been shared by the American occupying forces and the Japanese government about the attacks and their consequences.
 Indeed, it was only after the signing of the San Francisco peace treaty that photographs, writings and drawings testifying to the bombings could be published.
 A 1952 article in Asahi Graphic magazine, which included photos of the disaster, revealed for the first time to much of the Japanese public the extent of the bombs' aftermath.
 Even then, however, images of the nuclear aftermath were highly controlled.
-Famously the Japanese iterations of Edward Steichen's internationally renowned MoMA-sponsored photo exhibition Family of Man in 1956 and '57 did not include the mushroom cloud photograph featured prominently in the show's other venues, and the images of the aftermath in Nagasaki by Yosuke Yamahata were censored after the opening of the show.
+Famously the Japanese iterations of Edward Steichen's internationally renowned MoMA-sponsored photo exhibition Family of Man in 1956 and '57 did not include the mushroom cloud photograph featured prominently in the show's other venues, and the images of the aftermath in Nagasaki by Yōsuke Yamahata were censored after the opening of the show.

 Despite the initial shock generated after its publication, Hiroshima received critical acclaim and remains a highly appreciated work of art for its humanist vision.
 Nobel prize laureate Kenzaburō Ōe wrote: "To depict living people who are fighting against the bomb, rather than the world of those who have died because of the bomb, is to face up head-on to the essence of art from an entirely human perspective."